Updated July 18, 2023

-We can see that the same amount of property tax is costing Robert at the rate of 25% and John at the rate of 36% due to differences in the level of their income.
+We can see that the same amount of property tax is costing Robert at the rate of 25% and John at the rate of 36% due to differences in their income level.

-In this last example consider sin taxes, these taxes are charged at the fixed amount like let us say $4.35 of excise tax per cigarette pack of 20 cigarettes.
+In this last example, consider sin taxes.
+These taxes are charged at a fixed amount, say $4.35 of excise tax per pack of 20 cigarettes.
 The price per pack is $5.
 What shall be the amount of regressive tax in this case?

-The tax amount would be $4.35 per pack which would be paid by both rich and poor uniformly irrespective of their level of income and hence the tax is regressive.
+The tax amount would be $4.35 per pack, which would be paid by both rich and poor uniformly irrespective of their income level; hence, the tax is regressive.

 Regressive taxes cast harsher burdens on poor or low-earners.
 However, they do exist in every economy or nation.
-Most of the indirect taxes fall in the purview of regressive tax.
-Though income tax is based on the progressive tax system in most of the developed and developing nations taxes like sales tax, sin taxes, property taxes, etc. are all based on regressive taxation schemes.
+Most of the indirect taxes fall under the purview of regressive tax.
+Though income tax is based on the progressive tax system in most developed and developing nations, taxes like sales tax, sin taxes, property taxes, etc., are all based on regressive taxation schemes.

 This is a guide to Regressive Tax Examples.
-Here we also discuss the definition and explanation of regressive tax along with different examples.
+Here we also discuss the definition and explanation of regressive tax and different examples.
 You may also have a look at the following articles to learn more –